- What is the Daily Activity Schedule?

 - In the event of a fire or other disaster, an alarm will be activated.
 Staff will provide instructions and assist patients in an orderly evacuation plan.

 - Visitation is allowed after the patient has been in the residential program for at least 15 days and must be approved by a counselor.
 No visitations are allowed while patient is in Withdrawal.

 - Visitation is allowed in the designated areas only.
 Visitors are not allowed in the patient’s rooms and must sign in at the security desk.
 All packages must be checked.
 We do not allow family members to bring food or beverages.
 Any visitor that is disruptive or under the influence will be asked to leave.

 - Phones are available for the residential program.
-Detox patients are not allowed any phone calls.
+Withdrawal patients are not allowed any phone calls.

 - Patients may only take medication that is approved by the unit physician.
 Prescription medications are administered by the nurse at the nurses’ station and are not to be stored in the patient’s rooms.
 Patients are not allowed to give medication to anyone.

 - Windows are to be kept closed and locked at all times.

 - Sexual activity of any kind is strictly prohibited and will amount to immediate termination from the program.

 - At the time of discharge, you are requested to remove all the linens from your bed and put them in one of the linen carts.
 Scrubs and storage boxes are to be returned to the staff on duty.

 - Possession of any prohibited item may result in termination from the program